zaproxy/zaproxy-website/site/content/docs/team/psiinon.md

 #### Sponsor

-Simon's work on ZAP is sponsored by [Jit](https://jit.io) where he works as a Distinguished Engineer.
+Simon's work on ZAP is supported by [The Software Security Project](https://softwaresecurityproject.org/).

 #### Expertise